 This nutrient is starting to get a lot of press; some doctors are even calling it “the nutrient of the century.”
 Its name comes from the word “ubiquitous” because it is truly ubiquitous inside the body, existing inside every single cell.
 Ubiquinol is required for the creation of energy inside cells.
 It is so important to this process that 95 percent of the energy created by cells in your body involves Ubiquinol.
 It is also an antioxidant that helps to protect cells against free radical damage.
 (Free radicals are unbalanced molecules that lack electrons, so they go around stealing electrons, which can cause damage to healthy cells.)
 Ubiquinol especially works to clear up free radicals created by the energy-production process inside a cell's mitochondria.
 If the mitochondria is considered to be a cell’s engine, providing it with energy, then Ubiquinol helps to clean up the engine’s “exhaust,” i.e., the byproducts of the energy creation process that can be damaging if not disposed of properly.
 Ubiquinol is especially important to support heart health.
 The energy-hungry heart contains high levels of Ubiquinol, and studies have shown that Ubiquinol is beneficial to the entire cardiovascular system.

-Ubiquinol appears naturally in foods such as steak, chicken, oily fishes, peanuts, and avocados.
-Unfortunately, only small amounts of it are contained in any food product, making it impossible to ingest enough Ubiquinol through diet alone.
-Taking a daily supplement of 100 mg and 300 mg per day will help you to maintain good levels of this critical nutrient.
+Ubiquinol is naturally contained in foods such as steak, chicken, oily fishes, peanuts, and avocados.
+Unfortunately, only small amounts of it are contained in any food product.
+Although the body naturally produces Ubiquinol, the amount produced declines with age and as a result of other factors.
+Taking a daily Ubiquinol supplement supplying 100 mg to 300 mg per day, depending on your individual needs, will help you to maintain good levels of this critical nutrient.

 Omega-3 Fatty Acids